mattkinsey/bucky/docs/source/usage.md

 This section outlines the required structure of the input graph.
 The Bucky model does not do any data manipulation, smoothing, or correcting to the data it receives from the graph (by design).
 If data needs to be manipulated or corrected, it should be done before it is placed on the graph.

-An example script for creating the input graph for the US is provided in `make_input_graph.py` Moreover, the OCHA repository https://github.com/OCHA-DAP/pa-COVID-model-parameterization generates input graphs for Afghanistan, the Democratic Republic of Congo, Iraq, Somalia, Sudan and South Sudan.
+An example script for creating the input graph for the US is provided in `make_input_graph.py` Moreover, the [OCHA model parametrization repository](https://github.com/OCHA-DAP/pa-COVID-model-parameterization) generates input graphs for Afghanistan, the Democratic Republic of Congo, Iraq, Somalia, Sudan and South Sudan.

 The graph is created using admin2-level data.
 If data can not be found at the admin2-level, admin2-level information can be extrapolated using admin2 population and national or state level data (this is expanded upon in the *Population Data* section).